cleopatra27/chocotea/documentation/JakartaCollection.md

-# ☕️ JavaxCollection
+# ☕️ JakartaCollection
-This annotation is to be used together with `@JavaxRequest` for API(S) written using [javax](https://mvnrepository.com/artifact/javax.ws.rs/javax.ws.rs-api).
+This annotation is to be used together with `@JakartaRequest` for API(S) written using [Jakarta](https://mvnrepository.com/artifact/jakarta.ws.rs/jakarta.ws.rs-api).

 ## Fields
 ### name